flames31/Chat-with-Anyone/README.md

 ### [Install Node.js](https://nodejs.org/en/)

-### Start Backend server

-To start the backend server you need to run the following sequence of commands.
+### To start the backend server you need to run the following sequence of commands.

 ### Install Node Modules from backend folder